MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/storage/ipm-scope.md

 ---
 title: Idle Power Management Scope
-description: Idle Power Management Scope ms.date: 04/20/2017
+description: Idle Power Management Scope ms.date: 06/27/2024
 ---

 # Idle Power Management Scope

 Storport Idle Power Management (IPM) provides idle power management for the LUN, not the adapter.
-Storport IPM does not attempt to place the adapter in a low power state if all its LUNs are in a low power state.
+Storport IPM doesn't attempt to place the adapter in a low power state if all its LUNs are in a low power state.
 The miniport driver is responsible for managing adapter power.

 Storport IPM is supported in the following system configuration only:

 - Systems that use a SATA adapter with a single SATA disk drive attached

-Storport IPM is not supported in the following system configurations:
+Storport IPM isn't supported in the following system configurations:

 - Systems that have non-direct attached storage (FC, iSCSI, and others)